varnerlab/SEML/README.md

 # SEML
-SEML: A Simplified English Modeling Language for Constructing Biological Models in Julia
+SEML: a Simplified English Modeling Language for Constructing Biological Models in Julia

 ## Introduction to SEML
 SEML compiler is a code generator that transforms simplified English description of biological network into modeling written in a runnable programming language, such as the [Julia](http://julialang.org), [Python](https://www.python.org) and [Matlab](https://www.mathworks.com/products/matlab.html).